-- > Discussions between the previous or receiving schools prior to the pupil joining/leaving. - > All pupils attend transition sessions where they spend some time with their new class. - > Additional visits are also arranged for pupils who need extra time in their new school. - > Mrs Merrick is always willing to meet parent/carers prior to their child joining the school. - > Secondary school staff visit pupils prior to them joining their new school. - Mrs Merrick liaises with SENDCo's from Secondary Schools to pass on information regarding SEND pupils. - > Where a pupil may have more specialised needs, a separate meeting may be arranged with Mrs Merrick, the Secondary School SENDCo, parents/carers and, where appropriate, the pupil.
+- Discussions between the previous or receiving schools prior to the pupil joining/leaving. - > All pupils attend transition sessions where they spend some time with their new class. - > Additional visits are also arranged for pupils who need extra time in their new school. - Miss Davies is always willing to meet parent/carers prior to their child joining the school. - > Secondary school staff visit pupils prior to them joining their new school. - > Miss Davies liaises with SENDCo's from Secondary Schools to pass on information regarding SEND pupils. - Where a pupil may have more specialised needs, a separate meeting may be arranged with Miss Davies, the Secondary School SENDCo, parents/carers and, where appropriate, the pupil. - Pupils new to Whitgreave will have a home visit completed to allow us to share specific information with you about your child, prior to them starting.